 Craps is a game played by 1 or more players.
 It is played with a set of two perfectly balance red dice.
 In Las Vegas casinos, there are no seats around the table because the game is played standing up.
 Players take turns rolling two dice.

-Place a bet on the Pass Line section of the board after the hockey puck is switched to OFF by the dealer(stickman).
-The player rolling the dice is called the "shooter."
+Come Out: Place a bet on the Pass Line section of the board after the hockey puck is switched to OFF by the dealer(stickman).
 The Shooter will then make a "come-out roll" by tossing both dice from one of the short ends of the table to the other, making sure that both dice hit the opposite side wall of the table.
+Player wins if a Natural 7 or 11 appears, and loses if a Crap 2, 3, or 12 appears.
+Any other number (4, 5, 6, 8, 9, or 10) becomes the Pass Line Point.

 Note: The game is played in rounds, with the first roll of a new round called the "come-out roll."